 Throughout the Laurel Highlands' history, our area has been home to a number of historic events, battles and firsts, leaving a trail of landmarks and interesting relics throughout the region worth a stop.
-Explore our interactive map below and read on to find the Birthplace of the Banana Split, an alien UFO and many more places you can drive by (or see with a short walk) throughout the Laurel Highlands.
+Explore our interactive map below and read on to learn about the birthplace of the banana split, an alien UFO and many more places you can drive by (or see on a short walk) throughout the Laurel Highlands.

-Did you know?
-The Laurel Highlands is home to some historical firsts!
-McDonald's iconic Big Mac was first served in Uniontown in 1967.
-The banana split was invented in Latrobe in 1904, and the city also claims the first professional football player.
+Did you know that the Laurel Highlands is home to some historical firsts?
+McDonald's iconic Big Mac was first served in Uniontown in 1967, the banana split was invented in 1904 in Latrobe, the city that also claims the first professional football player.

 It's easy to know when you're in the Laurel Highlands thanks to these landmarks!
 Drive by one of the oldest Basilicas in the U.S. at Saint Vincent College, check out the 60-foot cross at Jumonville and ride the giant slide at Mammoth Park.

 If you love the paranormal, there's a lot of spooky sights to check out in and around the Laurel Highlands.
 See the fabled crash sight of the 1965 UFO in Kecksburg.
 Explore a trolley graveyard and stay overnight in a haunted house in Windber.
 Then, check out the places where horror classics like Dawn of the Dead and The Silence of the Lambs were filmed.